hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 ## Network Configuration

-All network related configuration is performed via `network` tag in the XML file or the class `NetworkConfig` when using programmatic configuration.
-Let's first give the samples for these two approaches.
-Then we will look at its parameters, which are a lot.
+All network related configuration is performed via `network` element in the Hazelcast XML configuration file or the class `NetworkConfig` when using programmatic configuration.
+Let's first give the examples for these two approaches.
+Then we will look at its sub-elements and attributes.

 **Declarative:**